Merzasphor/MWSE/docs/source/lua/api/tes3ui/registerID.rst

 tes3ui.registerID
 ====================================================================================================

-Registers a UI element name, returning a UI_ID.
+Registers a UI element name, returning a `UI_ID`_.
 Once a property is registered, this function always returns the same UI_ID.
 These UI_IDs are used by the API to locate elements that may not exist (a weak reference), instead of by element name.

 The registry namespace is shared between `Property`_ and `UI_ID`_.
 It is advisable to use a namespace prefix to avoid collisions with other mods.